-There is one important technical concept to understand when shooting your 360-degree video that differs from standard video capture.
+Most importantly, there is one technical concept that needs to understand when shooting your 360-degree video.
+It differs from standard video capture.
 There are two main types of 360-degree video namely Monoscopic and Stereoscopic.

 - Standard 360° format (what you would see on Facebook and YouTube)

-- Viewers can move around the video but lack depth perception (somewhat similar to Google Street View)
+- Viewers can move around the video, in the long run, it losses depth perception (somewhat similar to Google Street View)